kensonjohnson/next-with-ghost-cms/README.md

 Make sure you have Node.js installed on your local development machine.
 You can download the latest version of Node.js from the [official website](https://nodejs.org/en).

-#### Ghost CMS
+#### Docker

-You need to have a Ghost CMS instance running.
+You need to create a Ghost CMS instance.
-This project was developed using the [official Ghost Docker Image](https://hub.docker.com/_/ghost).
+Instructions below use the [official Ghost Docker Image](https://hub.docker.com/_/ghost).
+If you don't have Docker installed, you can download it from the [official website](https://www.docker.com/products/docker-desktop).

 You can also use the [official Ghost(Pro) service](https://ghost.org/pricing/) or [install Ghost on your own server](https://ghost.org/docs/install/).
+Simply skip the first three steps of hte "Ghost CMS" instructions below and use your own setup for the `.env.local` file.

 ## Installation